waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 end
 ```

-however if docking station capacities can vary over their lifetime them perhaps we could create a writeable attribute like so:
+however if docking station capacities can vary over their lifetime then perhaps we could create a writeable attribute like so:

 ```ruby
 class DockingStation